FundIngSoft2021-10/phoenixWear/README.md

 ## Verify ticket

-Once your PR is approved and merged, make sure your changes are available at <future page link>
+Once your PR is approved and merged, make sure your changes are available at https://phoenixwear.herokuapp.com/

 ### Want to know more about us?
 ```